offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  ▼   ▼▼   ▼▼   ▼▼   ▼▼   ▼▼       ▼   ▼▼   ▼▼   ▼▼   ▼▼   ▼▼        |   \|   \|   \|   \|   \|
  o---▶o---▶o---▶o---▶o---▶o       o---▶o---▶o---▶o---▶o---▶o        o◀---o◀---o◀---o◀---o◀---o

-"* The alignment graph for reversed strings and reversed edges are the" "  same.
-They just look different because reversed strings starts at the" "  top-left and flows towards down-right, while reversed edges starts" "  bottom-right and flows towards top-left."
+* "The alignment graph for reversed strings and reversed edges are the" "same.
+They just look different because reversed strings starts at the" "top-left and flows towards down-right, while reversed edges starts" "bottom-right and flows towards top-left."
 ```

 For example, finding the maximum path between an alignment graph and its reversed edge variant, ...